If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 They can be stored for long periods of time and retain their freshness (even for years) before undertaking the roasting process.

-And, just in case you might be thinking about, just NEVER drink coffee that has been made from green coffee bean grounds.
+And, just in case you might be thinking about it, just NEVER drink coffee that has been made from green coffee bean grounds.
 It tastes acidic, bitter, and outright undrinkable.

 So don’t waste your little green pinto beans on anything other than the roasting process.